 Our U.S. staff has shifted to mostly working from home since March 2020, but this has had a minimal impact on our operations to date.
-Our staff in Singapore and Hong Kong has been able to work from home when needed with minimal impact on our operations, however our staff's ability to travel between our Hong Kong and Singapore offices has been significantly limited, and our staff's travel between the U.S. and non-U.S. offices has been suspended since March 2020.
-The COVID-19 pandemic has also impacted the frequency with which our management would otherwise travel to the Black Oaks project; however, we have a contractor in Texas providing supervision of the project.
+Our staff in Singapore and Hong Kong has been able to work from home when needed with minimal impact on our operations, however our staff's ability to travel between our Hong Kong and Singapore offices and our staff's travel between the U.S. and non-U.S. offices was significantly limited until earlier this year.
+The COVID-19 pandemic also impacted the frequency with which our management would otherwise travel to the Black Oak project in 2020 and 2021; however, we have a contractor in Texas providing supervision of the project.
 Management continues to regularly supervise the Ballenger Run project.
 Limitations on the mobility of our management and staff may slow down our ability to enter into new transactions and expand existing projects.